donquixote/krautoload/README.md

-Krautoload is a pluggable PHP class autoloader library that makes you think of Kartoffelbrei, Kasseler and Sauerkraut.
+Krautoload is a pluggable PHP class autoloader library that makes you fantasize of Kartoffelbrei, Kasseler and Sauerkraut.
 It has native support for
 - [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)
 - Variation of PSR-0 which allows shallow directory structures.